 Reversing Tooth Decay

 Tooth decay is the most prevalent disease in the world, so Dr. Roca is excited to introduce a brand-new way to stop cavities once they have started.
 She uses a new product to stop decay from progressing into a full-blown cavity.
-This product, Curodont™, has been used for a while in Europe with great success and just recently received FDA approval in the United States.
-Dr. Roca has high hopes for this conservative approach, since attacking the bacteria with this remineralizing tooth gel when the decay is still in the enamel will allow us to reverse the decay process and halt it from moving forward.
+This product, CURODONT™, has been used for a while in Europe with great success and just recently received FDA approval in the United States.
+Dr. Roca has high hopes for this conservative approach, since attacking the bacteria with this re-mineralizing tooth gel when the decay is still in the enamel will allow us to reverse the decay process and halt it from moving forward.
 Dr. Roca always says the least amount of dentistry is the best amount of dentistry.
-She says if something sounds too good to be true it usually isn’t, but all the research and results show a great future for this product.
-Other offices have used Silver Diamine Fluoride on tooth decay, which is a liquid substance that prevents tooth decay from growing or spreading to other teeth, but Dr. Roca does not like the black stain left on the tooth structure that comes with using that product.
-She prefers the Curodont product, which also actually repairs instead of just halting the decay.
+She says if something sounds too good to be true it usually is, but all the research and results show a great future for this product.
+Other offices have used silver diamine fluoride on tooth decay, which is a liquid substance that prevents tooth decay from growing or spreading to other teeth, but Dr. Roca does not like the black stain left on the tooth structure that comes with using that product.
+She prefers the CURODONT product, which actually repairs instead of just halting the decay.

-Also, the pH of the mouth has a great deal to do with dental decay.
+The pH of the mouth also has a great deal to do with dental decay.
 There are many things you can do to lower the pH in your mouth.
-For example, eating nuts before you go to bed; they are high in arginine and good for pH.
-Good pH balance and healthy diet can be the biggest prevention for dental decay.
+For example, eating nuts before you go to bed, as they are high in arginine and good for pH.
+Maintaining a good pH balance and healthy diet can be the biggest method for preventing dental decay.

 Additionally, we can apply dental sealants to the back teeth to prevent decay from ever taking hold in those deep grooves.
 The sealant is a thin, clear or white coating that is bonded into place with no tooth preparation necessary, so there’s no pain or stress.
 It’s the easy way to prevent cavities!